Tilting Approximate Models: Tilting the Approximate Model

-In Appendix A, we illustrate how the same expression can be obtained formally using a conditional density projection\footnote{More precisely, what is obtained is the density conditional on $Z=z$.}, that is, solving \eqref{principal}.
+In Appendix \hyperref[AppA]{A} I illustrate how the same expression can be obtained formally using a conditional density projection\footnote{More precisely, what is obtained is the density conditional on $Z=z$.}, that is, solving \eqref{principal}.
 Notice that the projection is not simply a restriction on the reduced form parameters as it adds information.
-This is evident from a change in the conditional covariance of $(C_{t+1},R_{t+1})$ from zero to a function of $(\mathcal{F}_{t},\vartheta,\varphi)$.
+This is evident from a change in the conditional covariance matrix of $(C_{t+1},R_{t+1})$ from zero to a function of $(\mathcal{F}_{t},\vartheta,\varphi)$.
+The only feature of the base model that changes after the projection is the one that does not agree with the moment conditions e.g. the covariance matrix.
+Other features, such as the conditional means, do not change after the projection as they are consistent with the moment condition.
 Moreover, the fact that in this example the Euler equation is a direct transformation of the parameters of the base density is an artifact of the form of the utility function assumed, and is therefore a special case.
-In more general examples an analytical solution cannot be easily obtained and we therefore resort to simulation.
-More particularly, Lagrange multipliers are obtained by solving a simulated version of \eqref{principal}.
-We defer a more detailed discussion of the algorithm to Section 3.
+In general, an analytical solution cannot be easily obtained and we therefore resort to solving a simulated version of \eqref{principal}.

-In the next section we analyse the frequentist properties of using the tilted density to estimate $\psi\equiv(\vartheta,\varphi)$.
-The main challenge is the fact that we project on a possibly locally misspecified density.
-Explicitly acknowledging for estimating the parameters of the density yields some useful insight to the behavior of the estimator.